badrinathpathak/CRUD-API-Node.js-Express-and-MongoDB/README.md

 Node Express Rest API Update a Note
 Deleting a Note using DELETE /notes/:noteId API
 Node Express Rest API Delete a Note
-Conclusion
+##### Conclusion
-In this tutorial, We learned how to build rest apis in node.js using express framework and mongodb.
+We learned how to build rest apis in node.js using express framework and mongodb.